ilikehecking68/ilikehecking68/README.md

 - 👋 Hi, I’m @ilikehecking68
 - 👀 I’m interested in C and low level
-- 🌱 I’m currently learning C and Lua
+- 🌱 I’m currently learning C and Lua and Golang
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... you can't sorry
 - 😄 Pronouns: he/him